BedStory Mattress Review (2025)

 Cooling Features

-If the BedStory hybrid mattress incorporates cooling features, these features aren’t listed on the BedStory website or Amazon product page.
+BedStory isn’t advertised as a cooling mattress.
 That said, this mattress earns a small number of points for its:

 - Layer of individually pocketed coils, which allows for airflow throughout the mattress